ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 Andreas explained that cloud deployments are complex and that it is important to be able to do easy rollbacks.
 There is also the fact that we want to plan our deploy at the right time frame, preferably when traffic is lowest to have the least amount of users impacted.

-Andreas explained a couple of other principles such as making sure that infrastructure is immutable, repeatable and predictable across the different environments through baking images or building containers by using for example Docker.
+Andreas talked about a couple of other principles such as making sure that infrastructure is immutable, repeatable and predictable across the different environments through baking images or building containers by using for example Docker.
 Equally important are the deployment strategies like (rolling) blue/green (or red/black if that's how you roll (pun intented).
 Looking at you, Netflix!).
 Using the blue/green deployment strategy you can deploy the new version right next to the old version.
 What happens next depends on how the strategy has been configured.
 Either the load balancer will reroute all traffic from the old version to the new version, or (if the rolling strategy has been configured) the traffic will gradually get rerouted to the new version.
 The last option is great for canary testing or smoke tests.